virtual-cast/Zenject/README.md

 }
 ```

 The `ZenjectSceneLoader` class also allows for more complex scenarios, such as loading a scene as a "child" of the current scene, which would cause the new scene to inherit all the dependencies in the current scene.
-However, it is often better to use <a href="#scene-parenting">Scene Contract Names</a> for this instead.
+However, it is often better to use [Scene Contract Names](#scene-parenting) for this instead.

 ## Scene Parenting Using Contract Names